Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 Our source code will be written on `GitHub`, and we will handle merges by ensuring all changes are approved in a code review by another group member before any changes to our code base are pushed.

 > If you’re familiar with version control branching strategies, will you adopt any particular strategy or workflow? (e.g., feature branches, main/dev workflow).
-Identify any version control policies (e.g., commit message conventions, review/approval process before merging).

 Each member will be assigned a particular section to work on and will create their own branch to avoid clashes thus increasing efficiency by eliminating unnecessary overlapping work.
 Specifically, our version control implementation strategy will be a main/dev workflow with feature specific branching within each dev branch as necessary.

+**UPDATE** We will adopt a `main/dev` workflow, with feature specific branching within each dev branch as necessary

+- The `main` branch will contain production-ready code.
+- The `dev` branch will be the integration brnahc where feature branches are merged after testing
+- Each group member will create feature-specific branches based on assigned components (e.g. `feature/operation-access`).
+This structure helps reduce merge conflicts and allows us to work on the project simultaneously.

+> Identify any version control policies (e.g., commit message conventions, review/approval process before merging).

 To maintain uniformity in our project we will ensure that all commit messages specify three things; what was the change made, why was the change made and any potential improvements/problems still to be done.
 Furthermore, each push should be reviewed by at least one other group member before being pushed to main.

+**UPDATE**

 ---